-During the year ended 31 December 2020, the Group had no revenues from large corporate customers that individually exceed 10% of total revenue (31 December 2019: none).
+During the year ended 31 December 2020, there are no revenues from large corporate customers that individually exceed 10% of total revenue (31 December 2019: none).

-The majority of revenues from external customers relates to residents of the Republic of Kazakhstan.
+The majority of revenues from external customers relate to residents of the Republic of Kazakhstan.
 The majority of non-current assets are located in the Republic of Kazakhstan.